-Take a long bath – no need for bath bombs or richly sensuous oils.
+Take a long bath.
+There is no need for bath bombs or richly sensuous oils.
 Just turn on the water, sit in the dark, light a candle, listen to music with no words.
 Easy does it.
 I personally dislike baths, but I do like to clean the bath tub as a way to show care.

-Nap without guilt – to which my roommates laughed because apparently, some people are able to do just that.
+Nap without guilt.
+A suggestion to which my roommates laughed because apparently, some people are able to do just that.
 I always feel guilt and unrest after waking up from a nap – as if I’d wasted precious time.
 But I am trying to re-learn that sleep is productive in its own right.

 Drink plenty of water.
 If you want to fancify it, add lemon slices or mint sprigs.
-A mixology fact- tapping a stem of mint leaves on the back of your hand makes it more aromatic.
+Speaking of mint, here’s a mixology fact: tapping a stem of mint leaves on the back of your hand makes it more aromatic.
 Add ice, if it’s all you got.

 Write a list of ten things you love about yourself – or what you want to accomplish, or who you care about, etc.